-One is the word martyreo (Strong's 3140) and is translated in the New King James Version as 'bear witness,' 'testified' and even 'given' in verse 10.
+One is the word martyreo (Strong's 3140) and is translated in the New King James Version here as 'bear witness,' 'testified' and even 'given' in verse 10.

-The other is the word martyria (Strong's 3141) and is translated in the English Standard Version here as 'testimony.'
+The other is the word martyria (Strong's 3141) and is translated in the New King James Version here as 'witness' or 'testimony.'
 It could also be translated as 'record,' 'report,' or 'evidence.'